-Sometimes it can be difficult to evaluate whether there is a personal relationship with an individual.
+Sometimes it can be difficult for a physician to evaluate whether there is a personal relationship with an individual.
 When this occurs, the doctor should consider the impact that knowing the individual personally could have on the quality of the treatment provided.
 Here are a few questions that may help physicians determine the nature of their relationship with individuals:2

 - Could the relationship impact acting in this individual's best interests?